Have you ever uploaded your resume for a job application, and felt disappointed when you don’t hear back?

 Quick ideas to refresh your resume:

-1. Change the font and color scheme.
+- Change the font and colour scheme.
 Super simple, super impactful.

 If you need a simple resume template to download and edit, then it’s your lucky day.
 Here’s one I have designed just for you!
 You can download it as a Microsoft Word document, and edit it on your device.
 When you’re done editing, remember to click on the menu on the top left corner and save the document as a PDF before you send it out!